 The Characteristics of Corten Steel

 Corten Steel has high tensile strength and corrosion-resistant properties, which are achieved by adding specific alloys such as copper, chromium, nickel, and phosphorus to the base metal.
-When exposed to the elements, particularly atmospheric conditions containing oxygen, moisture, and pollutants, Corten Steel uses a chemical composition that oxidises over time to create its own protective film instead of corroding or rusting.
+When exposed to the elements, particularly atmospheric conditions containing oxygen, moisture, and pollutants, Corten Steel uses a chemical composition that oxidises over time to create its protective film instead of corroding or rusting.
 It’s often used for its decorative finish as the oxidation gives a unique rust-colour appearance.
 Shipping containers made from Corten Steel are highly durable and resistant to rust, making them ideal for storing and transporting cargo by boat worldwide.
 The units have an additional layer of protection to prevent them from rusting: corrosion-resistant properties of Corten Steel ensure that the containers remain structurally sound even in harsh marine environments, prolonging their lifespan and reducing maintenance requirements.
 Units may appear rusty, but this “rust” won’t cause corrosion, thanks to their self-preserving properties.

 Corten Explained